felix-zaslavskiy/item-processing-state-machine/README.md

 }
 ```

-In this example, we define a simple FSM with three states and two events.
+In this example, we define a simple FSM with three states and one events.
 Each state has a processing step associated with it, which can be any class that extends [ProcessingStep](src/main/java/simplefsm/ProcessingStep.java).
 The processing steps are responsible for performing the required actions in each state and setting the next state, if necessary.
 For a more in depth demo take a look at [SimpleFSMDemo](src/main/java/demo/SimpleFSMDemo.java).